tkarakai-gto/notes/aws_ecs_notes.md

  Example commands:

-  - `aws ecr get-login` -- Generates a `docker login` command that logs you intto the AWS Container Registry for 12 hours.
+  - `aws ecr get-login` -- Generates a `docker login` command that logs you into the AWS Container Registry for 12 hours.
   - `aws ecr create-repository --repository-name deepdive/nginx` -- Create a new repository
   - `aws ecr describe-repositories` -- Describe all repositories
   - `aws ecr list-images --repository-name deepdive/nginx` -- List all images in the deepdive/nginx repository